7 Of The Best Laminating Machine For Teachers

 Feeding Techniques

 Always feed materials sealed-edge first into the laminator.
 This prevents the pouch from separating and jamming the machine.
-Keep materials straight as they feed through - crooked feeding creates wrinkled results.
+Keep materials straight as they feed through - crooked feeding creates wrinkled results that compromise the professional appearance of your materials.

 Maintenance and Care